Our Veterinary Staff

 Ashleigh always knew she wanted to work in the animal field.
 Growing up, she used to sneak animals in from outside to try to keep as a pet… which her mom was definitely not a fan of.
 Her family got their first dog when Ashleigh was in kindergarten, and one of her favorite things to do was to go to the veterinary appointments.
 She loved being able to learn and ask the doctor questions.
 In high school, she learned that she could go to school to become a veterinary technician, and she knew that was the perfect career for her!
 Ashleigh earned her Bachelor of Science in biology from Austin Peay State University and her Associate of Applied Science in veterinary technology from Chattanooga State Community College.
 The most rewarding part of her career is being able to help animals in need and bring comfort to their owners.

 Ashleigh and her husband, Eric, have three pets of their own including Guinevere, a Golden Retriever mix, and two tortie cats, Ivy and Clover, who are sisters.
 In her spare time, she enjoys reading, hiking, and going on walks.

-Michelle Biles, Veterinary Receptionist
+Michelle Biles, Certified Veterinary Technician

 Michelle was born and raised in Colorado.
 She graduated from Bel-Rea in 2008 with an associate degree in animal technology.
 Michelle is currently enrolled at MSU Denver, where she is working towards a BS in biology and a minor in business management.
 Her professional interests include surgery (soft tissue and orthopedic), parasitology, and emergency and critical care.